ottensa/sepdpc/README.md

     <i align="center">Manage Starburst Enterprise Data Products in a local Repository</i>
 </p>

+### Disclaimer
+This is not part of the core Starburst product and is not covered by Starburst Enterprise support agreements.
+It is a community developed set of scripts to make your life easier when deploying to these cloud environments.

 ## Introduction
 This Python package is a CLI for managing Starburst Enterprise Data Products in a local repository.